DaveSkender/Stock.Indicators/docs/guide.md

 ### Where can I get historical quote data?

 There are many places to get stock market data.
 Check with your brokerage or other commercial sites.
-If you're looking for a free developer API, try [Polygon.io](https://polygon.io), [TwelveData](https://twelvedata.com), or [Alpha Vantage](https://www.alphavantage.co).
+If you're looking for a free developer API, see our ongoing [discussion on market data]({{site.github.repository_url}}/discussions/579) for ideas.

 ### How much historical quote data do I need?